-- Assets within the LRS are held in a portfolio comprising 75% liability matching assets (including a buy-in policy) and 25% return-seeking assets; and - Assets within the General Fund Employer pools, in respect of benefits not yet in payment, are held in a portfolio of 100% return-seeking assets.
+- assets within the LRS are held in a portfolio comprising 75% liability matching assets (corporate bonds, gilts and a buy-in policy) and 25% return-seeking assets at 31 December 2019.
+The return-seeking assets are gradually transferred into a holding of 30% corporate bonds and 70% in gilts and the buy-in policy over the period to 31 December 2034; and - assets within the General Fund Employer pools, in respect of benefits not yet in payment, are held in a portfolio of 100% return-seeking assets.

-This is broadly consistent with the Board's actual investment strategy as at the valuation date as summarised in appendix 5.
+This is broadly consistent with the Board's actual investment strategy as at the valuation date as summarised in Appendix 4.
+It also reflects the Board's intended strategy in the future, including the planned derisking over the period to 2034.